Charles-Garza/UTSA_auto_room_reservations/README.md

-# Automatic study rooms
+# Automatated study room reservations
-This is a program designed around automation that makes reservations for study rooms at the University of Texas at San Antonio on behalf of the user
+This is a program designed around automation that handles reserving study rooms automatically at the University of Texas at San Antonio.

 **Dependencies needed:**